Trump’s divisive words collide with his call for unity

 Trump, too, has been able to summon soothing words.
 But then he often quickly lapses into divisive tweets and statements — just recently painting immigrants as “invaders,” suggesting four Democratic congresswoman of color should go back to their home countries, though all are citizens, and describing majority-black Baltimore as a rat-infested hell-hole.

-In the Texas border city of El Paso , some residents and local Democratic lawmakers said Trump was not welcome and urged him to stay away.
+In the Texas border city of El Paso, some residents and local Democratic lawmakers said Trump was not welcome and urged him to stay away.

 “This president, who helped create the hatred that made Saturday’s tragedy possible, should not come to El Paso,” tweeted Democratic presidential candidate Beto O’Rourke, who served the area for three terms as a congressman.
 “We do not need more division.
 We need to heal.
 He has no place here.”